 Now you probably understand better “what is an analytical essay?” and how to start writing it, but we decided to dip you into this paper writing and provide you more practical pieces of advice.

 Useful analytical essay writing tips to follow.

-Okay, you formed a statement, found some evidence and ready to take a pen and paper (or a laptop) and start writing.
+Okay, you formed a statement, found some evidence, and ready to take a pen and paper (or a laptop) and start writing.
 Yet, you still need some help, right?
-Here are hints we use during writing perfect analytical essay:
+Here are hints we use during writing a perfect analytical essay:

 - Create an apt title for your paper.
-This will create welcoming for the reader atmosphere.
+This will create a welcoming for the reader atmosphere.

 - Be clear what you are writing about – essay, book, story, poem, narratives etc.